tensorturtle/fob/README.md

 > [!WARNING]
 > Common mistake: The package name is focus-blocks, not fob.
 Do not do this: `uv tool install fob`

-Now, `fob` is available from anywhere on the system.
+Now, the `fob` program is available from anywhere on the system.
 Try:
 ```
 fob help
 ```